Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 Use Multicollab to make your writing team more productive

-Multicollab brings Google Docs’ collaborative features to the WordPress Gutenberg Editor which enables you to comment, suggest, and tag your team members right in the blog editor:
+Multicollab brings Google Docs’ collaborative features to the WordPress Gutenberg Editor which enables you to comment, suggest, and tag your team members on the same document right in the blog editor:

 Multicollab collaboration plugin's comment feature demo 1